dejapong/Exploding-Boxes-Of-Color/README.md

   }
 ```

-#Parallel Promises
+# How Eboc Uses Parallel Promises

-It's even easier to run promises in parallel using the `all()` method on an array of promises:
+Eboc runs parallel promises using the `all()` method on an array of promises.
+For example, when animating all blocks dropping:

 ```javascript
 Eboc.SvgView.prototype.showBoxesDropping = async function(boxesToDrop) {